timoheimonen/amiga-stunt-car-racer-060-performance-patch/PATCH.md

 The bootstrap stores Exec `AttnFlags` in the module.
-After installing its game hooks and around each editor disk transfer, the module pushes and invalidates the CPU caches for that processor: `CPUSHA BC` on a 68040 or 68060, a CACR instruction-cache clear on a 68020 and an instruction- and data-cache clear on a 68030.
+After installing its game hooks and around each editor disk transfer, the module pushes and invalidates the CPU caches with the instructions of the detected processor.

 ## Boot intro